covscript/covscript/docs/Asynchronous.md

 **C++ functions only.** For thread safety, `future.create` with a callable argument requires a native (C++) function.
 CovScript functions cannot run on background threads because the interpreter state is not thread-safe.
 To run CovScript code asynchronously, use `fiber.create` + `future.create(fiber)`.

 Passing a non-native callable causes `future.create` to throw `"Async future can only be created from native functions"`.
-If the first argument is neither a fiber nor a callable, it throws `"The target value is not callable or fiber"`.
+If the first argument is neither a fiber nor a callable, it throws `"Invalid call to 'future.create', the first argument must be a fiber or a callable object"`.

 ### Consuming Futures